 Depending on where you are staying in Haarlem and where you want to go in Amsterdam, it might be easier to travel by bus to Amsterdam.
 Bus station Houtplein is your best point of departure.

 The busses won’t take you to Amsterdam Central Station, but they will bring you to the outer skirts of the city (mostly the west and south).

-Bus tickets can be bought from the bus driver (cash only, so better safe some coins if you want a happy bus driver!).
+Bus tickets can be bought from the bus driver (debet and credit card only, no cash!).